 Remember to keep your information up to date

 The concept of pet identification is quite simple but often misunderstood.
 It is the pet owner’s responsibility to be sure that their pet can be identified if they get lost.
-You must stay current on microchip registration information.
-If you plan to more or switch phone numbers, update your pet’s registration information with your cell phone number.
+Be sure and stay current on microchip registration information.
+If you plan to relocate or switch phone numbers, update your pet’s registration information with your cell phone number.

 Other useful tips

-- Keep a collar ID tag on your pet with your current address and phone number
+- Keep a collar ID tag on your pet with your current address and cell phone number.

-- Keep the pet microchip manufacturer’s tag on your pet if they have one
+- Keep your the microchip manufacturer’s tag on your pet if they have one.

-- Always keep a picture of your pet handy (better yet, one of you and your pet) in the case that identification is necessary.
+- Always keep a picture of your pet handy.
+Better yet, a picture of you with your pet in case identification is necessary.

-Pet identification is a simple thing.
-Ask your veterinarian about implanting a microchip for your dog or cat.
-Most importantly, don’t forget to register!
+Identifying your pet is a simple thing.
+Ask your veterinarian about implanting a microchip for your dog, cat, ferret or horse.
+Most importantly, don’t forget to register your contact information!

 Why is it important to microchip your pet?
-Simply put, microchipping your pet could mean the difference between finding your pet or not if it is lost or stolen.
+Simply put, microchipping your pet could mean the difference between finding or losing your pet if it is lost or stolen.
 This is a small, painless step toward keeping your pet safe at home or on the road.

 (1) Humane Society (HSSV.org)